souslesens/jowl/README.md

 You should pass one parameter of those in this List {url,ontologyContentEncoded64,filePath } in the JSON Body

+For example when u say RangeAndDomain inside the predicate array u mean , Infer All the Range and Domain from the Ontology

 You pick Body -> Raw -> JSON

 ```JSON